freghar/arma3dedicated/README.md

 (so you don't lose data when your PC crashes while the server is running).

 For more details / config options, read the first few lines of the `.bat`.

+...
+If you do accidentally close the console window first (or if your PC crashes), any saved state will remain only in `dedicated-local-tmp`, so you need to start up the server again and exit cleanly to save it into `dedicated-config` as well.